Eclips77/naivehub/README.md

 4. Add tests and documentation
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support

-For questions or issues, please open an issue on the repository or contact the development team.

----

 **NaiveHub** - Simple, powerful, and scalable Naive Bayes classification! 🎯